PierreQuentel/bihan/README.md

 the module (not those imported from another module) are accessible by their name.

-For instance, if a registered module has this function:
+For instance, if a registered module defines this class:

 ```python
 class User: